|Elliott Sound Products||Active Filters|

 Rt and Ct are the tuning components, and as shown give a frequency of 1.59kHz.
 The two Rt resistors can be replaced by a dual-gang pot, allowing a continuous variation of frequency.
 A series resistor must still be used, typically one tenth of the pot value.
 In the above circuit, Rt could be replaced by a 100k pot in series with a 10k resistor, giving a range from 145Hz to 1.59kHz - a range of just over 1 decade.
 When the frequency of a state variable filter is changed, the Q remains the same.
 This means that as frequency is increased, the bandwidth (for a bandpass or notch filter) is decreased.

 A notch filter is created by adding the high and low pass outputs.
-Because they are 180° out of phase at the tuning frequency (fo), the result is zero voltage at fo when the two outputs are added.
+Because they are 180° out of phase at the tuning frequency (fo), the result is (close to) zero voltage at fo when the two outputs are added.
 Addition can use a traditional opamp summing amplifier or just a pair of resistors.
 There will be a 6dB signal loss across the pass band for the simple resistive adder.
+The depth of the notch depends on how accurately the two signals are summed, but even a small phase shift (through the filter) can considerably reduce the depth.

 It is beyond the scope of this article to cover the complete design process, and in particular the process for setting the filter Q to a specific value.
 There are countless examples and design notes available on the Net, and those interested in exploring further are encouraged to do a search for material that gives the information needed.